heyMP/phys010/the_trio_of_matter_particles.md

 We observe that some objects or particle are easier to move than others.
 The resistance to changing the state of motion (either stopping or accelerating) is called inertia.

-We can quantify the inertia of various objects with a parameter, the inertia mass or just the mass.
+We can quantify the inertia of various objects with a parameter, the inertial mass or just the mass.
-An object with more mass has more inertia and is thus harder to stop is already moving or to accelerate if not moving.
+An object with more mass has more inertia and is thus harder to stop if it is already moving or to accelerate if it is not moving.

 The unit for mass is the kilogram (denoted) kg.
 This is the SI unit where SI stands for Systeme International.
-This is the standard used in science and what we will often use in this class.
+This is the standard unit used in science and what we will often use in this class.

 To give you a sense of scale, a typical human as a mass of 75 kg.
-Since the atoms are really small, they have a a correspondingly small mass.
+Since the atoms are really small, they have a correspondingly very small mass.

 ### Atoms are made of three basic particles.